wellstat/SpaceEngineers/IngameScripts/Utilities/README.md

 # Helper Codes

 This folder contains code snippets and helper classes to be included into other ingame scripts.
+**You have full rights to use anything here and re-publish in any builds.**

 ## RaycastTracker.cs